zuhalzuhal/html-css-project/README.md

 # html-css-project

+First step is to fork this repo into your own Github account - if you don't remember how, then refer back Lesson0 contents.

 ## For Week 1

 Create a new webpage on a subject that you're interested in (maybe the same topic you used for your Codepen submission).
-The page should not use any framework like Bootstrap and it should include the following elements:
+The page should **NOT** use any framework like Bootstrap and it should include the following elements:
   - The `.html` page and a linked `.css` file applies a consistent color scheme to links and text on your page.
   - A page header with a title and description for the site.
   - An articles section with three articles, each including a title, summary and a link.